-Lera Lynn recorded her new album, The Avenues, with producer Joshua Grange.
 Lera Lynn’s new album, The Avenues, produced by pedal steel virtuoso Joshua Grange (k.d. lang, Sheryl Crow, Beck), is rich with texture and emotion.
-Anchored by Lynn’s spot-on vocal performances, which were recorded live with the basic tracks at Grange’s LA-based studio, the record blends expert musicianship with sparse, thoughtful arrangements.
+Anchored by Lynn’s spot-on vocal performances, which were recorded live with the basic tracks at Grange’s L.A. studio, the record blends expert musicianship with sparse, thoughtful arrangements.
 With a band consisting of Lynn’s longtime guitarist Ben Lewis and veterans Jebin Bruni (Fiona Apple, Aimee Mann), bassist Sebastian Steinberg (Fiona Apple, Jon Brion) and drummer Quinn (Tracy Chapman), The Avenues takes listeners on a journey through moody ballads and easygoing up-tempo tunes—each executed in an authentic and refreshingly understated style.
 Pro Sound News spoke to Lera following a recent sold-out New York City performance.

 ON BEING INTENTIONAL: